 Where D = the least distance of distinct vision

 F = focal length of the convex lens

-- The focal length of the convex lens should be small because smaller the focal length of the lens, greater will be its magnifying power.
+- The focal length of the convex lens should be small because the smaller the focal length of the lens, the greater will be its magnifying power.